Claire-Lavigne/Cours-Developper/SEO/Bases.md

+# ROI :
+- the goal is to balance the time and resources needed to grow your site with your users' experience and bottom line.

 # Keywords / Key phrases
 Know what are good keywords, how to find and organize them [follow chapters 1-2-3](https://openclassrooms.com/en/courses/3594061-boost-traffic-to-your-website-with-search-engine-optimization/5837564-recognize-the-various-types-of-keywords)
+- Determine the subject of the page (ex : the main keyword and secondary keywords)
+- Translate them.
+- Using a keyword search tool (Google's Keyword Planner or KWFinder)
+- Determine if these topics have good SEO potential, and if there are other variations.
+- If the keywords exist in the new language, you can translate the text using them.
+- If not, look for an appropriate alternative (ex : studying your competitors)
+- Spread the word ! (social media, advertising, and email campaigns)
+- Acquire backlinks for the new languages on your site.

 # Tools needed